-FINAS maintains its clients’ valid scopes of accreditation on its website.
+We maintain our clients’ valid scopes of accreditation on our website.

 As a rule, scopes of accreditation are fixed scopes described in detail.
 An accredited body may also have a flexible scope, where the scope is presented at a more general level.
 Predominantly, the flexible scope has been developed to meet the needs of bodies that work in research and/or development, for situations where the properties of an object to be tested, calibrated, inspected or certified cannot always be predicted in advance.
 A fixed scope might also contain flexibility.